bacionejs/editor/README.md

 Q: How can AI help me make a game?
 A: Open the editor, copy all the text (games/library) and paste to ChatGpt with this prompt: `using this games/library code as examples, make a dinosaur jumper game in less than 100 lines`

+Q: How do I copy/paste for external?
+A: Use long-press instead of the built-in buttons.

 </details>

 ---